I am always interested in discussing opportunities with motivated students and post-docs.

 Honour's Thesis

 The lab is happy to work with two or three Honour's Thesis students each year.
-Students in the co-op program or who are eligible for an NSERC USRA are encouraged to email me in January of the Fall before their Honour's project to explore the possibility of engaging in data collection in the summer before their official Honour's course begins.
+Students in the co-op program or who are eligible for an NSERC USRA are encouraged to email me in January of the year before their Honour's semester is to start to explore the possibility of engaging in data collection in the summer before their official Honour's course begins.

 Funding opportunities for Undergraduates